First Time Campers

 First and foremost, our counselors are there to make sure our first-time campers are always in the right place at the right time.
 And we like to keep things simple here – schedules are easy to follow and our loudspeaker system is used to announce things like when sessions begin or when it’s mealtime.

 We love this question because our answer is ABSOLUTELY!!
-In fact, we think this camper summed it up quite nicely: “Where else can I fly off a blob 6 feet in the air and hop on a dune buggy all in the same day?
+In fact, we think this camper summed it up quite nicely: “Where else can I fly off a blob 6 feet in the air and hop on an ATV all in the same day?
 It’s amazing, I love it!”

 Every day is jam packed with exciting sports and recreation activities.
 Every night we have something amazing going on – whether it’s a dance party on the beach with a DJ or chatting by the campfire…there’s simply no time to be bored.

 Of course!!
 And, hey, guess what?
 Many of the kids in your child’s cabin will also be by themselves and brand new to camp, so they won’t be alone.
 Even the campers that come with friends are looking to make new friends, too.

 You might think the S in ISTC stands for sports…well, it does but we also like to say it stands for safety!
 Your child is our greatest priority and here’s our commitment to you:

 - Every member of our staff has to pass rigorous background checks.

 - We have certified live-in athletic trainers and registered nurses on staff.